-I see a variety of people in my practice with different cultural backgrounds, personal identities, and from different age groups (18 - elder years).
-As a white, cisgender, able-bodied woman in mid-life, it is my intention to appreciate and value your background and identity, whether different or similar to my own experiences.
-I welcome questions and discussion about how I will be able to understand your personal and life circumstances, past and present.
+I work with individual adults, couples, and groups.
+I welcome a variety of people into my practice with different cultural backgrounds, personal identities, and from different age groups (18 - elder years).
+As a white, cisgender, able-bodied woman in mid-life, it is my intention to value your background and identity, whether different or similar to my own experiences.
+I welcome questions about how I will be able to understand your personal and life circumstances, past and present.

 My expertise and orientation

-My areas of clinical focus and expertise include: relationships and intimacy; mild to severe depression and anxiety; working with anger and rage; major life transitions; adult and childhood trauma; socio-political stress or trauma; struggles with substance use or co-dependency; postpartum stress and challenges in parenting; acute and chronic illness and pain; grief and loss; spiritual emergence; and therapy and support for leaders.
+My areas of clinical focus and expertise include: relationships and intimacy; mild to severe depression; anxiety, panic, and fears; mood fluctuations and disorders; internalized anger and healthy aggression; adult and childhood trauma (personal and social); major life changes and life transitions; postpartum stress and parenting; acute and chronic illness and pain; caregiver support; grief and loss; spiritual emergence and integration; and support for leaders.

 My primary orientation is psychoanalytic with an integration of other approaches.
 I have studied eastern and western meditation and contemplative traditions for two decades in academic, secular, and spiritual settings, and this has influenced my clinical work.
 I am also influenced by somatic therapies; family and community systems theories; social justice principles and practices; indigenous healing perspectives; and neuro-psychology.

 You have a say in how we work together.
 Discussing it in your initial appointment is an important part of beginning therapy.